MotionLab-Anonymous/MotionLab/README.md

 ## Evaluate the MotionLab
 You should first check the configure in ./configs/config_rfmotion.yaml

-Importantly, the evaluate metrics are assigned by:
+Importantly, the checkpoint and evaluate metrics are assigned by:

       TEST:
             CHECKPOINTS: ""  # Pretrained model path